laas/hpp-gik-tutorial/README.md

 -------------------

 Before running the tutorial script, make sure you have a naming service running (`omniNames`).
-Then launch:
+Then launch robot-viewer, passing as argument the romeo configuration file distributed with this package:

-	hpp-gik-tutorial
+      robotviewer -c $CMAKE_INSTALL_PREFIX/share/hpp/gik/tutorial/config.romeo

-The robot-viewer server outputs some log messages, such as:
+While parsing the robot files, the robot-viewer server outputs some log messages, such as:

     robotviewer.kinematic_server:INFO:parsed_config <robotviewer.kinematic_server.CustomConfigParser instance at 0x93d12cc>
     robotviewer.display_server:INFO:Creating window